archyufa/kcs_to_acm/README.md

 gsutil cp gs://config-management-release/released/latest/config-management-operator.yaml config-management-operator.yaml
 ```

 Note: This will fetch the latest version of config-management-operator 1.6.2.
-If you need to use specifc version of ACM, please
+If you need to use specific version of ACM, please
 download it [here](https://cloud.google.com/anthos-config-management/downloads#v162)